 Frigg and Freyja

 Freyja belongs to the Vanir, unlike Frigg.
-But Freyja, like Frigg, was thought to be a volva (a seer) and to have abilities of seeing the future.
-During 400-800 CE, also known as the Migration Period, stories arose of Freyja as she would later come to be known being linked in marriage with the deity that later evolved into Odin.
+But Freyja, like Frigg, was thought to be a volva (a seer) and to have abilities to see the future.
+During 400-800 CE, also known as the Migration Period, stories arose of Freyja as she would later come to be known as being linked in marriage with the deity that later evolved into Odin.
 Thus, according to earlier myth, Freyja even played the role of Odin’s wife although this interpretation disappeared in the later periods.
 Freyja’s husband was named Odr, which is almost identical to Odin.
 Both Freyja and Frigg are said to have been unfaithful to their husbands.

 So why did the Norse people come up with two goddesses who had essentially the same functions and myths associated with them but were worshiped separately?
-There is no real answer for this.
+There is no real answer to this.
 Apart from their names, they were virtually the same being.

 Frigg, when she dwelt in Fensalir while Odin was traveling, was attended by twelve lesser goddesses, called maidens.
 These maidens are referred to as moons circling her or as a coven.
 There is very little information about these women, ‘handmaidens’ as Icelandic historian Snorri Sturluson calls them.
 However, the presence of this coterie around Frigg does seem to imply that she had a powerful and supportive court of her own, independent of her status as Odin’s queen.

-Most of our information about Frigg comes from the Poetic Edda and Prose Edda, although there are mentions of her here and there in other sagas.
+Most information about Frigg comes from the Poetic Edda and Prose Edda, although there are mentions of her here and there in other sagas.
 The most important myths about Frigg are about her wagers with Odin, her affairs with others, and her role in Baldr’s tragic death.

 Wagers with Odin

 The Grímnismál, or the Ballad of Grimnir features a frame story where Odin is shown to be outsmarted by his wife Frigg.
-Frigg and Odin had each had a young boy they had fostered, brothers Agnar and Geirröth respectively.
+Frigg and Odin each had a young boy they had fostered, brothers Agnar and Geirröth respectively.
 When the latter became king, Frigg was unhappy.
 She told Odin that Agnar would be a better king since Geirröth was so miserly and treated his guests so badly.
 Odin, disagreeing, made a wager with Frigg.
 He would disguise himself and go to Geirröth’s hall as a guest.